inverno-io/inverno-mods/doc/reference-guide.md

 >
 >  Consider specifying an explicit wiring in module io.inverno.example.app_web (eg. @io.inverno.core.annotation.Wire(beans="io.inverno.example.app_web:app_webWebRouterConfigurer", into="io.inverno.mod.web:webRouterConfigurer") )
 > ```
+>
-> In order to resolve that conflict, you can remove the first router configurer or define an explicit wire in the module definition:
+> One way to resolve that conflict is to define an explicit wire in the module definition:
 >
 > ```java
 > @io.inverno.core.annotation.Module